Nooshu/NestJS-Frontend/docs/readme/frontend-performance.md

 ## Overview

 The application includes comprehensive frontend performance optimizations to ensure fast loading times, efficient resource usage, and a great user experience.
-These optimizations are implemented through various tools and techniques, including Webpack, PostCSS, Service Workers, and performance monitoring.
+These optimizations are implemented through various tools and techniques, including PostCSS, Service Workers, and performance monitoring.

 ## Performance Monitoring